San Diego Metropolitan Transit System: Origins

 San Diego's public transportation traces its roots back to the San Diego Street Car Company, which opened a single line on July 3, 1886, with cars drawn by two mules or horses.
-The system would eventually expand to five lines across Downtown San Diego.
+The system would eventually expand to five lines across downtown San Diego.
 At the same time as the first horse-drawn line was being inaugurated, there were already plans to start up an electric streetcar service in San Diego, with at least some service starting in November 1887.

 The San Diego Electric Railway (SDERy), the direct predecessor of today's MTS, was founded in 1891 by John D. Spreckels (who would later go on to build the San Diego and Arizona Railway).
 The SDERy would greatly expand electric streetcar service by purchasing several existing transit companies and converted them to electric operation.

 In 1910, Spreckels was able to force a ballot initiative that amended his charter with the City of San Diego to give him more than 25 years on his leases to operate streetcar service.
 Passage of the initiative allowed the SDERy to secure loans that led to service expansion.

-The electric streetcar system took a big hit during the "Great Flood" of 1916 that washed out several lines.
+The electric streetcar system took a big hit during the "Great Flood" of 1916 which washed out several lines.
 Rebuilding was a challenge as World War I increased the cost of railway construction materials by 50 to 150 percent.
-Simultaneously, private automobiles became more common, with many owners picking up work as jitney drivers who would cruise the streetcar routes and pick up fares.
+Simultaneously, private automobiles became more common, with many owners driving the streetcar routes and picking up fares as illegal taxi operations.

 The first motor bus hit the San Diego area streets in 1922, operating between National City and Chula Vista.
 Over the next two decades, the rail lines would gradually be replaced by motor buses, and on April 24, 1949, the last rail service was discontinued, making San Diego the first major city in California to convert to an all-bus system.

 In 1948, the Spreckels family sold the San Diego Electric Railway Company to Jesse L. Haugh, who renamed it the San Diego Transit System and invested in updating and improving the system.
-Despite the improvements, ridership drops.
-Facing a financial crisis, the city of San Diego took control of the system in 1967, renaming it the San Diego Transit Corporation, which is to be operated as a non-profit.
+Despite the improvements, ridership dropped.
+Facing a financial crisis, the city of San Diego took control of the system in 1967, renaming it the San Diego Transit Corporation, which was to be operated as a non-profit.
 In 1970, to boost struggling ridership, fares that ranged from 35¢ to $1.15 were lowered to a flat 25¢ fare.
 By the end of the decade, annual ridership would improve from 18 million to 35 million.